JumpmanFR/MotherInternational/doc_database.md

 #### patchExt *(mandatory\*)*
 The extension to the patch file.
 It allows the program to fetch the right patch file, by appending this extension to the patchId.
 The dot must be included.
 The program supports multiple patch formats and also zip files, but the patch format is automatically detected and it doesn’t rely on the extension to identify it.\
-*\* You don’t need to specify a patchExt field for the original, unpatched game because obviously there is no corresponding patch file on the server.
+*\* You don’t need to specify a `patchExt` field for the original, unpatched game because obviously there is no corresponding patch file on the server.
 But please consider that in our current database, the Japanese versions of MOTHER 1 and MOTHER 2 are treated technically as patched versions of the English games, because it allows the user to input any ROM, either English or Japanese (or other), and apply any patch to it.
-So don’t be surprised the Japanese versions still have a "patchExt".*
+So don’t be surprised the Japanese versions still have a `patchExt` field.*

 #### baseRom *(mandatory\*)*
 The ROM for which the patch file is made.
 Patch files are intended to work with a specific ROM, that’s the one.
 But you won’t write any filename here.
 Instead, just specify the patchId that corresponds to that original, untranslated ROM, in this same table.\
 *\* Of course, if you didn’t specify a patchExt, you won’t have to specify a baseRom either; please see above.*

 #### isOneWayOnly *(mandatory\*)*
 This program takes advantage of a special feature the UPS format has: the ability to apply patches in reverse, or, in other words, to "unpatch".
 That’s what allows the user to input just any ROM, already translated or not, that the program will then unpatch and re-patch into another language.
-If the patch file you’re including is not an UPS patch (and, as far as I know, only UPS patches can do that), then you’ll have to specify your patch is incompatible with the "unpatch" feature by setting this boolean field to true.
+If the patch file you’re including is not a UPS patch (and, as far as I know, only the UPS format can do that), then you’ll have to specify that your patch is incompatible with the "unpatch" feature by setting this boolean field to true.
 Otherwise, you can set it to false.\
 *\* Treated as false if omitted, so it’s not exactly mandatory but just make sure it’s false!*

 #### hasDoc *(optional)*
 This time, it must be a boolean, and the field will be interpreted as false if omitted.
 It specifies if this version of the translation includes a readme file.
 If included, the readme file must be a text file with the ".txt" extension, and it must be present in the "patches" folder.
-Its name must match the "patchId" field.
+Its name must match the `patchId` field.

 #### version *(strongly recommended)*
-The version of the patch made by the translation team.
+The version number for this patch, as specified by the translation team.
 Yeah, as a translator you can’t always get it perfectly right on the first try, so this table includes all versions and patches as opposed to the Projects Table which lists the translation projects in general.
-The version field can be any string, but generally follows a 1.2 / 1.2.3 format.\
+The `version` field can be set to any string, like "1.0.2", "1.3+fix", or even the release date.
+It generally follows a 1.2 / 1.2.3 format, and it is used for sorting when the `year` field is identical or empty.
+Also make sure it matches the `latest` field in the corresponding Project Table, for one of the entries.\
 You may omit this field if a translation only has one version, but I’d suggest just giving it a good old "1.0" number for future-proofness.

+### year *(optional)*
+The year when this patch version was released.
+This being a string field, it allows a few liberties such as "2015-2016".
+That said, it is used for sorting, so at least make sure to start with a 4-digit year value.

 #### author *(optional\*)*
 It happens that the author is different between two versions of a translation.
 That’s the purpose of this field.
-It overrides the author field in the Projects Table when this specific version is shown in the UI, and it acts as a fallback in other cases.
-Please refer to the indications about English and how to fill in the auhtor field in the Projects Table section above.\
+It overrides the `author` field in the Projects Table when this specific version is shown in the UI, and it acts as a fallback in other cases.
+Please refer to the indications about English and how to fill in the `author` field in the Projects Table section above.\
 *\* In case you didn’t specify an author for the project, you must specify an author here in the version table.*

 #### website *(optional)*